Fear (1954 film)

 Fear (La Paura or Angst) is a 1954 German-Italian drama film directed by Roberto Rossellini and starring his wife Ingrid Bergman.
 It is loosely based on the Stefan Zweig novella Fear.
 Rossellini created it because he wanted to explore the reconstruction of Germany from both a material and moral standpoint ten years after making his previous German film Germany, Year Zero.
 The film is noirish with aspects reminiscent of Hitchcock and German Expressionism.

 Plot

 Irene is the wife of a pharmaceutics manager.
-When she decides to leave her lover, she is blackmailed by a harpy.
+When she decides to leave her lover, she finds herself being blackmailed by an extortionist.
 She does everything in her power to conceal the truth, without knowing that her husband already knows everything and is sadistically enjoying the situation behind her back.